Request Free Consultation

 When legal issues are raised in the Complaint, the answer may allege that it will defer legal questions to the discretion of the court.

-The Answer is the place where defendant may raise its affirmative defenses, counterclaim or crossclaim.
+The Answer is the place where the defendant may raise its affirmative defenses, counterclaim, or crossclaim.

 Affirmative defenses can be procedural or substantive.
 A procedural affirmative defense can include a statute of limitations defense i.e. that the time suit was not timely filed, or the failure to properly effectuate service of process.